MyPromoConnect/connect-sdk/docs/Helpers/ConnectorJobFilters.md

 Helper class for [ConnectorJobRepository->all()][ConnectorJobRepository]

-You can use this helper class to filter and paginate the products.
+You can use this helper class to filter and paginate the connector jobs.

-NOTE: all these filters are optional

 ```php
 $filters = new \MyPromo\Connect\SDK\Helpers\ConnectorJobFilters();